Mr-McSizzle/studio/README.md

 ## Target Market

-ForgeSim is designed for a broad range of users:
+Inceptico is designed for a broad range of users:

 *   **Early-Stage Startups**: Helping founders refine their business models, validate assumptions, and prepare for launch.
 *   **Growth-Stage Startups**: Supporting established businesses in exploring expansion strategies, new market entry, or product diversification.